thoughtworks/talisman/README.md

 Talisman now uses go modules (GO111MODULE=on) to manage dependencies

-Once you have godep installed, clone the talisman repository.
+Once you have go 1.11 installed and setup, clone the talisman repository.
 In your working copy, fetch the dependencies by having go mod fetch them for you.